SSO With OneLogin (SAML)

 Use the following steps to configure strongDM to work with your IdP.
 Once the SAML feature is enabled in strongDM, these values can be copied to the configuration settings used in OneLogin.

-- Select OneLogin (SAML) from the Provider dropdown.
+Select OneLogin (SAML) from the Provider drop-down menu.
 With this setting, users log in to strongDM using OneLogin and the SAML protocol.

-Leave the strongDM browser window open and continue with the OneLogin configurations in the next section.
+Leave the strongDM browser window open and continue with the OneLogin configuration.

 Use the following steps to add the recommended SAML settings in OneLogin.
 These settings have been tested and confirmed.
 However, other configuration options may apply.